Ghislaine Maxwell jury begins deliberations after closings

 The closings came after two dozen prosecution witnesses testified, including the four women who say they were abused by Epstein with the help of Maxwell when they were teenagers.

-Moe told jurors that Maxwell was a “posh, smiling age-appropriate woman” who provided cover for Epstein’s “creepy” behavior.
+Moe told jurors that Maxwell was a refined “age-appropriate woman” who provided cover for Epstein’s “creepy” behavior.

-She asked them to ignore the testimony of a psychology professor who testified for the defense, saying the testimony that memories can fade over time and be influenced by what people hear, see or read was a “total distraction.”
+She asked them to ignore the testimony of a psychology professor called by the defense, saying the testimony that memories can fade over time and be influenced by what people hear, see or read was a “total distraction.”

 “These women know what happened to their own bodies,” she said.
 “Your common sense tells you that being molested is something you never forget, ever.”